dragonflyoss/d7y.io/docs/operations/deployment/architecture.md

   which is the root peer for download in the entire cluster.
 - Serve proxy for container registry mirror and any other http backend.
 - Download object like via `http`, `https` and other custom protocol.
+- Supports RDMA for faster network transmission in the P2P network.
+It can better support the loading of AI inference models into memory.